-The Group is managed primarily on the basis of distribution channels since the diversification of the Group's operations inherently has notably different risk profiles and performance assessment criteria.
+The Group is managed primarily on the basis of distribution channels based on eye disease since the diversification of the Group's operations inherently has notably different risk profiles and performance assessment criteria.
 Operating segments are therefore determined on the same basis.